 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 403-1 Occupational health and safety management system Industry best practices lay the groundwork for our safety programs, which are reinforced through our extensive training courses.
 We harness our collective field experience to improve safety standards throughout the entire telecommunications industry.
 Safety We encourage our suppliers to share our safety philosophy and contractually require them to follow certain safety rules and standards.
 We periodically audit supplier work at various stages of a project and suspend suppliers when a major safety incident occurs or a safety violation is observed.
 Before we consider reinstatement, the supplier must provide us with a corrective action plan detailing its proposed corrective measures for addressing the incident or our safety concerns.
 By incentivizing our suppliers to adopt appropriate safety standards, we promote improvement in the workplace conditions of others in our sector.
 403-2 Hazard identification, risk assessment, and incident investigation Safety practices are tailored to conform to or exceed industry standards.
 We assign safety training based on potential exposure to hazards associated with an individual's job, including the required use of personal protective equipment (PPE) to mitigate hazards that may be encountered on the job.
 Safety Employees have a number of methods available to them to report concerns of any nature, including reporting to their supervisor, to their supervisor's manager, directly to the Legal or Internal Audit Departments, or utilizing our anonymous, third-party administered Ethics AlertLine, which is available 24/7/365.
 As part of our incident management program, we investigate safety incidents involving avoided incidents, injuries or property damage.
 Our safety team records statements from both the involved employees and their supervisors for inclusion in the incident report.
 Incident data collected during the investigation is tracked and analyzed to identify root causes and contributing factors and to formulate short-term and long-term solutions.
-403-4 Worker participation, consultation, and communication on occupational health and safety A safety committee, comprising cross-functional leaders at the company, oversees and provides additional guidance and support to our safety and risk management teams.
+403-3 Occupational health and safety As a leading owner and operator of essential infrastructure, we're committed to fostering a safe working environment.
+Our enterprise-wide focus helps us coordinate safety standards across our infrastructure, buildings, and operational initiatives.
+In 2022, Crown Castle conducted a company-wide safety survey to help guide updates to our existing safety programs.
+Safety We carefully design safety policies, procedures and training courses in an effort to prevent injuries or damage stemming from our operations.
+To do this, we focus on three areas: Safety reporting: Our employees are required to report incidents to their supervisors and complete an Accident Investigation Report.
+Data collected during investigations is then analyzed to identify causes and to inform solutions.
+Safety oversight: Our Safety Committee oversees the activities of dedicated safety and risk management teams-providing a high level of accountability across the company.
+Safety training: Safety training is a critical part of our program and is assigned based on the potential risks associated with an individual's role.
+403-4 Worker participation, consultation, and communication on occupational health and safety Our Safety Committee, composed of cross-functional leaders at the company, oversees and provides additional guidance and support to our safety and risk management teams.
 They provide an extra level of accountability to better manage risk across the organization.
 The board and EMT receive periodic updates regarding safety risks, trends and developments pertinent to our business.
-Safety 403-5 Worker training on occupational health and safety The success of our safety program hinges on our workers being properly trained to recognize and manage the everyday hazards of their jobs.
-We devote considerable resources to educating our workforce on safety practices and procedures.
-We require our field workers to complete annual safety training on a variety of topics, including hazardous material handling, radiofrequency training, lockout-tagout, aerial lift operation, battery safety, first aid and CPR.
-Supplemental training is available on a monthly basis through online courses offered on our internal website.
-We also require our workers who operate a company vehicle to complete courses on topics ranging from defensive driving to speed management.
-During 2021, our workforce completed over 26,000 safety training modules.
 Safety